aeluro1/geddit/README.md

 Posts that have already been downloaded will be skipped in subsequent executions of the program.
 A record of saved and unsaved posts will be serialized and stored in the data directory as JSON files.

 ## Preparing the config files
-1. [Create an app on Reddit](https://www.reddit.com/prefs/apps) to obtain an API client ID and secret key.
+1. [Create an app on Reddit](https://www.reddit.com/prefs/apps) to obtain an API client ID and secret.
     - Set the name to whatever you want, e.g. `geddit`
     - Set `script` as the API type
     - Set the redirect URI to `http://localhost:8080`